rockboroschool/website/wp-content/plugins/google-captcha/readme.txt

 8. reCaptcha Allow List page.

 == Changelog ==

+= V1.65 - 01.10.2021 =
+* Update : All functionality was updated for WordPress 5.8.1
+* Update : BWS Panel section was updated.
+* Pro : The compatibility with Elementor Pro Contact Form has been added.

 = V1.64 - 18.08.2021 =
 * Bugfix : 'use strict' was added.